-Events

-WT 21/22 2550552 Statistik für Fortgeschrittene 2 SWS Lecture Grothe

-WT 21/22 2550553 Übung zu Statistik für Fortgeschrittene 2 SWS Practice Grothe, Rieger
+Events WT 21/22 2550552 Statistik für Fortgeschrittene 2 SWS Lecture / Grothe WT 21/22 2550553 Übung zu Statistik für Fortgeschrittene 2 SWS Practice / 🖥 Grothe, Rieger

-Exams

-ST 2021 7900360 Advanced Statistics Grothe

 The assessment of this course is a written examination (60 min) according to §4(2), 1 of the examination regulation.
-A bonus program can improve the grade by one grade level (i.e. by 0.3 or 0.4).
 The exam is offered every semester.
 Re-examinations are offered only for repeaters.